shrimqy/Sefirah/README.md

   </a>
 </p>

-NOTE: The app is currently delisted, will be back up when I release the new update.
+NOTE: The app is currently delisted, the link would go live as soon as the Store version is verified and published.

 ## How to Use

-1. **Download and Install the [Android App](https://github.com/shrimqy/Sefirah-Android/releases/)**
+1. **Download and Install the [Android app](https://github.com/shrimqy/Sefirah-Android)**

-1. **Setting Up**:
+2. **Setting Up**:
-    - Permissions: Allow the app to post notifications, location access, and notification access (Allow restricted access from App Info only after trying to grant notification access).
+    - On the Android devicem, allow the necessary permissions on the onboarding page. (**Note:** Allow restricted settings from App Info after attempting to grant notification access or accessibility permission, as Android blocks side-loaded apps from requesting sensitive permissions.)
     - Ensure both your Android device and Windows PC are connected to the same network.
-    - Launch the app on your Windows PC.
+    - Launch the app on your Windows PC and wait for the devices to show up on both.
-    - Try to add a new device from the device card or device tab (Pull to refresh if it doesn't show any devices).
+    - Initiate the connection on your Android device using either manual connect or auto connect.
+Manual connect is faster, while auto connect takes a bit more time to determine which IP address works for you.
+    - Once the connection is initiated, Windows will receive a pop-up to accept or decline the connection.
+Ensure that the keys match on both devices.
+    - After the authentication is done, you should be navigated to the home screens on both devices, wait a bit for the notifications on Windows to load up for the first time.

-2. **Clipboard Sharing**:
+3. **Clipboard Sharing**:
-    - Copy content on the desktop and it will automatically sync with your android (That is if you have enabled it from the settings).
+    - When you copy content on your desktop, it will automatically sync with your Android device (provided you have enabled this feature in the settings).
+If you have also enabled image syncing, images should be sent as well. **Note:** You must enable the 'add received images to clipboard' option for image syncing to work.
-    - To share clipboard from android you will have to manually sent it through the share sheet that shows after you perform a copy action).
+    - To automatically share the clipboard, enable the corresponding preference in the settings (accessibility permission is required). **Note:** This method may not work in every scenario.
+    - To manually share the clipboard, there are two primary methods: using the persistent device status notification or the share sheet.
-3. **File Transfer**:
+4. **File Transfer**:
-    - Use the share sheet from android/windows and select the app to share any files between the devices.
+    - Use the share sheet on your Android or Windows device and select the app to share files between the devices.
+5. **Windows Explorer Storage**:
+   - You would need Android 11 or higher for this to work, I will try to add support for others in a later version.
+   - This feature may cause some crashes as this is a bit experimental, but should work stable enough for most cases.

 ## Screenshots